anoshenko/rui/README.md

 ### "opacity" property

-The "opacity" property (constant Opacity) of the float64 type sets the transparency of the View.
+The "opacity" property (Opacity constant) of the float64 type sets the transparency of the View.
 Valid values are from 0 to 1.
 Where 1 - View is fully opaque, 0 - fully transparent.

 You can get the value of this property using the function

 	func GetOpacity(view View, subviewID ...string) float64

+### "tabindex" property

+The "tabindex" int property (TabIndex constant) determines whether this View should participate in sequential navigation throughout the page using the keyboard and in what order.
+It can take one of the following types of values:

+* negative value - View can be selected with the mouse or touch, but does not participate in sequential navigation;

+* 0 - View can be selected and reached using sequential navigation, the order of navigation is determined by the browser (usually in order of addition);

+* positive value - the element will be reached (and selected) using sequential navigation, and navigation is performed by ascending "tabindex" value.
+If multiple elements contain the same "tabindex" value, navigation is done in the order in which they were added.

+You can get the value of this property using the function

+	func GetTabIndex(viewView, subviewID ...string) int

 ### "z-index" property